oguzkarademir/Module-Project-Acme-Web-Design/development-strategy.md

 ### Repo

-- Create a new repository [generated](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/) from [this starter template](https://github.com/HackYourFutureBelgium/w3-validation-template).
+- Generated a new repository from this [template](https://github.com/HackYourFutureBelgium/w3-validation-template).
-- Change the name of the repository as a 'acme-web-design'
-- Clone the repository
+- Cloned the repository
-- Develop cleanly and push with one branch per step
+- Added wireframe
-- Write a detailed and understandable README.md
+- Wrote a initial, basic README
+- Wrote development strategy
 - Turn on GitHub Pages

 ## 1. Header

-> Create the header of the acme-web-design project
+> A user can see the structure and styles of header

 ### Repo

-- Work with a branch named 'header'
+- This user story was developed on a branch called `header`
+- It was merged to master when the feature was finished.

 ### HTML

-- Create the title of the website and the names of inner pages
+- the title of the website and the names of inner pages

 ### CSS